Ben Carson praises Roy Moore in Senate race

 Trump is set to campaign Friday night for Sen. Luther Strange, who next week faces former judge Roy Moore in a Republican runoff for the seat formerly held by Attorney General Jeff Sessions.

-But Ben Carson, the housing and urban development secretary, released a statement through Moore's campaign Friday praising the twice-removed former state Supreme Court justice.
+But Ben Carson, the Housing and Urban Development secretary, released a statement through Moore's campaign Friday praising the twice-removed former state Supreme Court justice.

 "Judge Moore is a fine man of proven character and integrity, who I have come to respect over the years," Carson said in the statement.
 "I was delighted to hear he is running for the US Senate.
 He is truly someone who reflects the Judeo-Christian values that were so important to the establishment of our country.
 It is these values that we must return to in order to make America great again.
 I wish him well and hope everyone will make sure they vote on Tuesday."